hyy920109/HighLightPro/README.md

 ### End

 Above we introduce all usages of [HighlightPro](https://github.com/hyy920109/HighLightPro) , if it helps you ,  thanks for your star.
-Or if you have some good advice, welcome commit a pull request.
+Or if you have some good advices, welcome commit a pull request.
+If [HighlightPro](https://github.com/hyy920109/HighLightPro) has some bug in use, you can commit a issue to me, I will reply as soon as.